sinanugur/cellsnake/README.md

 https://www.dropbox.com/sh/1qn2odtnci0vvtr/AADPxHH-GR4h-OuQG0TLQyxWa?dl=0

-After downloading the dataset, just point the data folder which contains the two dataset folders, this will trigger a standard cellsnake workflow:
+After downloading the dataset, just point the data folder which contains the two datasets, this will trigger a standard cellsnake workflow:
 ```
 cellsnake standard data
 ```

-After the pipeline finishes, go through the output files etc. You then can also integrate these two samples which makes sense.
+After the pipeline finishes, browse the output files.
+You can also integrate these two samples which makes sense.
 ```
 cellsnake integrate data
 ```

+That is it.
 Lets work on the integrated object from now on, we already processed the samples separately.

-Lets do a minimal run, this will also generate a clustree plot as well which can be used to investigate the optimal resolution.
+Let's do a minimal run, this will also generate a __clustree__ plot as well which can be used to investigate the optimal resolution.
 ```
 cellsnake integrated minimal analyses_integrated/seurat/integrated.rds
 ```

-Let's say you want a resolution of 0.1 after checking clustree plot, then you can trigger a run with this resolution.
+You want a resolution of 0.1 after checking clustree plot, then you can trigger a run with this resolution.
 ```
 cellsnake integrated standard analyses_integrated/seurat/integrated.rds --resolution 0.1
 ```